XPO Named National Less-Than-Truckload Carrier of the Year by GlobalTranz

-/EIN News/ -- GREENWICH, Conn., April 07, 2023 (GLOBE NEWSWIRE) -- XPO (NYSE: XPO), a leading provider of less-than-truckload (LTL) transportation in North America, has been named National LTL Carrier of the Year by third-party logistics company GlobalTranz, a technology-enabled shipping solutions provider that is part of the Worldwide Express family of brands.
+GREENWICH, Conn., April 07, 2023 (GLOBE NEWSWIRE) -- XPO XPO, a leading provider of less-than-truckload (LTL) transportation in North America, has been named National LTL Carrier of the Year by third-party logistics company GlobalTranz, a technology-enabled shipping solutions provider that is part of the Worldwide Express family of brands.
 This is the third year in a row that XPO is receiving an award from GlobalTranz for commitment to excellence.

 "XPO continues to go above and beyond for our shippers," said Mike Grayson, executive vice president and chief revenue officer for the Worldwide Express brands.
 "This award is a testament to the company's ability to deliver superior customer service, and we are proud to honor our longstanding partner yet again."